Managed Endpoints API

 Content-type header does not support HTML due to security reasons.
 It only supports JSON, XML and TEXT.

-The possible unsuccessful HTTP statuses codes are:
+The possible unsuccessful HTTP status codes are:

-HTTP status codeIts meaning
+HTTP status codeIt's meaning

-400Invalid request body (for example missing customer IDs, malformed JSON) or an error in the Jinja template code defined by the user.
+400Invalid request body (for example, missing customer IDs, malformed JSON) or an error in the Jinja template code defined by the user.

 401Missing or invalid API key.